singhkpratham/geocompr/04-spatial-operations.md

 #> [3,]  93019     0
 ```

-Note that the distance between the second and third feature in `nz_height` and the second feature in `co` is zero.
+Note that the distance between the second and third features in `nz_height` and the second feature in `co` is zero.
 This demonstrates the fact that distances between points and polygons refer to the distance to *any part of the polygon*:
 The second and third points in `nz_height` are *in* Otago, which can be verified by plotting them (result not shown):